 This Sunday and every day let’s #TackleDemand.

 Want to help #TackleDemand every day?
 Red Flags is a completely online, 2-hour course that trains individuals how to identify and report human trafficking as well as covering common misconceptions people have about modern-day slavery.
-If you would like to learn more about this course and receive more great information, please provide your contact information here, and we will be in touch with you shortly.
+If you would like to learn more about this course and receive more great information, visit 3rdmil.com.